AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/download-send.md

 * Cohort Tables show raw values only; percentages are removed.
 * If a number is invalid, an empty cell is displayed.

->[!Note:]
+>[!NOTE]
 >
-> Numeric values that use a comma as the decimal separator will continue to be quoted in the exported CSV.
+>Numeric values that use a comma as the decimal separator will continue to be quoted in the exported CSV.